Top 5 Best Sleep Apnea Pillows

 Do you feel pain anywhere else?

 Do you suffer from chronic neck pain, back strains, or headaches?
-Then you might want to consider getting a firm pillow which conforms to your head and neck shape to provide pressure-relieving properties for better comfort and support.
+Then you might want to consider getting a firm pillow which conforms to your neck shape to provide pressure-relieving properties for better comfort and support.
 For me, I chose a pillow for migraines, which has helped with my headaches and snoring considerably.

 Do you suffer from allergies?